 The Issuer may not be able to pay interest or to repay the Bonds at their maturity.
-The Issuer may also be required to repay all or part of the Bonds case of an Event of Default or a Change of Control as set out in the Terms and Conditions.
-If the Bondholders were to ask the Issuer to repay their Bonds following an event of default or a Change of Control, the Issuer cannot be certain that it will be able to pay the required amount in full.
-The Issuer's ability to pay interest or to repay the Bonds will depend on the Issuer's financial condition (including its cash position resulting from its ability to receive income and dividends from its subsidiaries) at the time of the requested repayment.
-The Issuer's failure to pay interest or to repay the Bonds may result in an event of default under the terms of other outstanding indebtedness.
+The Issuer may also be required to repay all or part of the Bonds in case of an Event of Default.
+If the Bondholders were to ask the Issuer to repay their Bonds following an Event of Default, the Issuer cannot be certain that it will be able to pay the required amount in full.
+The Issuer's ability to pay interest or to repay the principal amount of the Bonds will depend on the Issuer's financial condition (including its cash position resulting from its ability to pay interest or to repay the principal amount of the Bonds in case of the requested repayment.
+The Issuer's failure to pay interest or to repay the principal amount of the Bonds may result in an event of default under the terms of other outstanding indebtedness.